Andrew-CC-Martin/particle-constellations/README.md

 # particle-constellations
-Project to create a funky little animation with JavaScript.
+Project to create a funky little animation with JavaScript, using the canvas API.

-Uses [PixiJS library](https://www.pixijs.com/), which is using webgl under the hood.
-If the browser doesn't have webgl supported, it'll use a regular canvas instead.
-The only real difference is that you'll lose graphics card support.

 Deployment can be found [here](https://infallible-kalam-8963f3.netlify.app/)